new birks farm

 We developed design proposals for submission for planning permission for the redevelopment of an existing farm complex on the edge of Guiseley.

-We looked at feasibility options and have worked within the constraints of the existing volume of building to create an attached courtyard development to the west of the historic barn, replacing an existing modern barn structure and later unsympathetic additions.
-The new housing is designed to be subservient to the existing buildings and is arranged to minimise the visual impact of vehicles.
-It will support the conservation and repair of the existing buildings and their beneficial re-use as homes while also creating an appropriate setting for this edge-town site.
-An orchard and native species planting, including new hedgerows, are designed to create a natural buffer to the adjacent retained farmland.
+We looked at feasibility options and worked within the constraints of the existing volume of building to create an attached courtyard development to the west of the historic barn, replacing an existing modern barn structure and later unsympathetic additions.
+The new housing was designed to be subservient to the existing buildings and arranged to minimise the visual impact of vehicles.
+An orchard and native species planting, including new hedgerows, were proposed to create a natural buffer to the adjacent retained farmland.

 more housing projects